Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

 We recommend that you  complete the [Your First Networking Game "Hello World"](helloworldintro.md) guide before starting this one.

 ## Adding Scripts to Hello World

+This section will add some scripts to Hello World which will contain the new features we will be covering in the tutorial.

 1. Click the **Assets** folder.
 1. Create a new Folder and call it **Scripts**.